binxi0629/NN-project/data_generation/README.md

-"The data_generation repo is for downloading data.\n\nMore to come"
+The data_generation repo if for downloading data

+More to come...